TheArturthur/CoppermindScraper/Cosmere/Surgebinding.md

 ## Knights Radiant
 For more information, see [[Knights Radiant\|Knights Radiant]].
 Knights Radiant are an organization of Surgebinders with the Nahel bond who live by the [[Immortal Words\|Immortal Words]].
 They are comprised of ten different orders, with each order consisting of Surgebinders who have access to the same two Surges.

+## Development
+The system of Surgebinding, and even the Essences themselves, went through several stages of development since their conceptualization.
+From the start, Brandon Sanderson conceptualized a system of ten fundamental forces and elements, as opposed to the classical four or five.
+This laid the foundations for how Surgebinding, and various aspects of Vorin theology, would develop over time.
+However, at this stage, the Surges were not parts of the magic system, but instead were merely part of the worldview of the Rosharan people.
+His work on developing the Metallic Arts in Mistborn changed this, and he began to expand it while on tour for [[The Well of Ascension\|The Well of Ascension]].
+Here he developed the ideas behind Lashings, which over time expanded into the more complete Surgebinding system seen in the Stormlight Archive.
+In [[The Way of Kings Prime\|The Way of Kings Prime]], the Surges were:

+Khor (Time)
+Jez (Wind)
+Rosh (Movement)
+Nah (Energy)
+Shan (Decay)
+Ekez (Life)
+Zerem (Thought)
+Ral (Adherence)
+Ish (Awakening)
+Riem (Stasis)

+The Surges and Essences went through various changes from this state to the state in the published product, with some changes happening only shortly before publication.
+One major change, as mentioned, was shifting it into a fully-fledged magic system, rather than merely a philosophical worldview.